 Coastal and Humid Climates

-Climates that are wet or humid can be a challenge, requiring more maintenance on windows and doors, including regular repainting and touch-ups.
-Windows that won't need painting, such as vinyl, and wood windows with exterior metal cladding, are good choices.
+Climates that are wet or humid can be a challenge, requiring more maintenance for windows and doors, including regular repainting and touch-ups.
+Windows that won't need painting, such as vinyl and wood windows with exterior metal cladding, are good choices.
 Hardware can also be damaged.
 For lasting performance including resistance to damage by sea air and harsh coastal conditions, choose coastal hardware for your windows and doors.

+Another consideration in coastal climates is wood rot.
 JELD-WEN Wood windows and patio doors made with AuraLast® Wood are guaranteed not to rot for 20 years and offer superior resistance to moisture saturation.

 The information contained on this page is provided solely for general informational and/or educational purposes, and may not be applicable to all products, applications, climates, and other factors.
 Please consult with your licensed contractor, architect, dealer or local building code official for information relevant to your geographic region and project.
 JELD-WEN makes no representation or warranty that this information is applicable for your circumstances.
 JELD-WEN disclaims all liability associated with the use or transfer of this information.